xiaoronglv/xiaoronglv.github.io/_posts/2014-06-01-how-sidekiq-schedule-delay-jobs.md

       end
     end

+# Conclusion

-Timestamp is the perform time, which will be stored as the score of zset!
+Timestamp is the perform time, be stored as the score of zset!

 So Sidekiq can get all memebers at a set interval.